Sex after Prostate Cancer

 Face to Face

-If you decide to use enhancers such as a vacuum device, penile ring, urethral suppositories, or penile injections, work on incorporating them into your foreplay.
+If you decide to use sex enhancers such as a vacuum device, penile ring, urethral suppositories, or penile injections, use them during foreplay.
 If willing, your partner can apply devices, insert suppositories, or give injections.

-The journey through the diagnosis and treatment of prostate cancer is no easy road.
-Keep moving along with hope and strength toward a new, healthy you!
+The journey through the diagnosis and treatment of prostate cancer can present challenges.
+Keep moving forward with hope and strength toward a new, healthy you!